Home » Recipe Index » Side Dishes

 Please enable JavaScript in your browser to complete this form.

-STEP THREE: Once the french fries are cooked and removed from the oven, spread them out as evenly as possible on a baking sheet.
+STEP THREE: Once the french fries are cooked and removed from the oven, spread them out in a single layer on a sheet pan.

-STEP FOUR: Cover the fries with shredded cheese, crumbled bacon or bacon bits, white parts of the green onion, and pickled jalapenos.
+STEP FOUR: Sprinkle the fries with shredded cheese, crumbled bacon or bacon bits, white parts of the green onion, and pickled jalapenos.

 STEP FIVE: Place the bacon cheese fries in the oven on broil until cheese is melted, about 2 minutes.

 STEP SIX: Remove the bacon cheddar fries from the oven and top with the green parts of the green onions.
-Drizzle ranch dressing on top if desired or serve on the side as a dipping sauce.
+Drizzle the ranch dressing on top, if desired, or serve on the side as a dipping sauce.

 Closeup of Bacon Cheese Fries with green onions